 To register for our programs and courses, please follow the steps provided on Admissions page.

-Please fill out an Enrollment Application and fax or mail it back to our School for consideration in our programs and courses.
+Please request, fill out an Enrollment Application and fax or mail it back to our School for consideration in our programs and courses.

 You can initially email the form back to us, and we can have you sign it at a later date.